 - An integrated solution for the visualisation and quantification of long-term changes in the health, morphology, function, and marker expression in ioMicroglia and ioGlutamatergic Neuron cell models.

-- Methods for the robust co-culture of ioGlutamatergic Neuron models in healthy and diseased states with ioMicrolgia utilizing Sartorius’ Research Use Only (RUO) Growth Factors and Cytokines.
+- Methods for the robust co-culture of ioGlutamatergic Neuron models in healthy and diseased states with ioMicroglia utilizing Sartorius’ Research Use Only (RUO) Growth Factors and Cytokines.

 - A case study on the response of ioMicroglia following treatment with pro-inflammatory stimuli showing that these cells exhibit stellate morphology indicative of microglial activation.

-- A case study on the quantification of dynamic changes of Huntington’s disease model ioGlutamatergic neurons compared to a genetically matched control, monitoring their neurite length and branching.
-Calcium imaging assays revealed that co-culture of healthy and disease model ioGlutatergic neurons with ioMicroglia synchronised calcium bursts, and that these bursts were markedly different in the disease model.
+- A case study on the quantification of dynamic changes of Huntington’s disease model ioGlutamatergic Neurons compared to a genetically matched control, monitoring their neurite length and branching.
+Calcium imaging assays revealed that co-culture of healthy and disease model ioGlutamatergic Neurons with ioMicroglia synchronised calcium bursts, and that these bursts were markedly different in the disease model.

 This application note was originally published by Sartorius